szeplakig/bcu_dungeon_world/docs/Character playbooks/The Allomancer.md

 You consume 1 use of a specific Allomantic metal or alloy and absorb it into your system/body, **Roll+CON**:

-- **On a 10+**: You gain 2 holds.
-Suffer the negative effects of the metal.
+- **On a 10+**: You gain 2 holds and suffer the metal's negative effect.
 Choose one of the following:
     - **Ready action**: You can burn one use immediately.
-    - **Effective absorbtion**: Extend the duration of the ingested metal by 2 holds.
+    - **Effective absorption**: Extend the duration of the ingested metal by 2 holds.
     - **Contained use**: Prevent negative effects from the metal.
 - **On a 7-9**: You gain 2 holds and suffer the metal's negative effect.
-- **On a miss**: You suffer the adverse reactions of consuming the metal, you suffer the negative effect of the metal and choose one from the following:
+- **On a miss**: You suffer the adverse reactions of consuming the metal.
+You suffer the negative effect of the metal and choose one from the following:
     - **Nausea**: The metal reacts badly in your body, making you feel nauseous.
 You must spend an action to recover or suffer -1 ongoing until you do.
     - **Metal Burn**: The metal burns "hotter" than expected, causing discomfort or minor burns.
 Take 1 small harm.
     - **Extrication**: Your body forcefully expels the metal in a violent moment.
 You gain no holds and suffer the negative consequences.